tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

 Streams and interactive transactions
 ------------------------------------

-Since :tarantool-release:`2.10.0-beta1`, iproto implements streams and interactive transactions that can be used when :ref:`memtx_use_mvcc_engine <cfg_basic-memtx_use_mvcc_engine>` is enabled on the server.
+Since :tarantool-release:`2.10.0`, IPROTO implements streams and interactive transactions that can be used when :ref:`memtx_use_mvcc_engine <cfg_basic-memtx_use_mvcc_engine>` is enabled on the server.